Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Numerical Studies

 \subsection{Comparison with Other Algorithms}

+In this section, we compare HLloyd + HSC with two other classic tensor clustering algorithms: \begin{enumerate}[label=(\alph*)] \item HOSVD + Kmeans: apply high-order SVD (HOSVD) on $\cY$ \citep{de2000multilinear,ghoshdastidar2015spectral}, then perform $k$-means on the outcome factors of HOSVD; \item CP + Kmeans: apply CANDECOMP/PARAFAC (CP) decomposition on $\cY$ \citep{carroll1970analysis}, then perform $k$-means on the outcome factors of CP decomposition. \end{enumerate} In the first three simulations, we compare these algorithms under the Gaussian tensor block model; in the fourth simulation, we compare these algorithms under the stochastic tensor block model.

-In this section, we compare HLloyd initialized with HSC with other classic tensor clustering algorithms, including the two-step algorithms based on performing $k$-means on the tensor factors from high-order SVD (HOSVD) \citep{de2000multilinear,ghoshdastidar2015spectral} and CANDECOMP/PARAFAC (CP) decomposition \citep{kolda2009tensor}.
-Let $r = 5, p = 80$ and $\Delta^2_{\min}=\cO(p^{\gamma})$ with varying $\gamma$.
+In the first simulation, we let $r = 5, p = 80$ and $\Delta^2_{\min}\asymp p^{\gamma}$ with varying $\gamma$.
 The comparison results in Figure \ref{fig: TC compare} show that HLloyd greatly improves the other two methods for most of $\gamma$ considered.
-When $d = 4$ and $\gamma$ is large, HOSVD-based clustering method has similar performance to HLloyd, and both of them achieve better accuracy than the CP-decomposition-based algorithm.
-In addition, the increased tensor order tends to improve the CER for our method and HOSVD-based method, as reflected by comparing the curves in $d=3$ and $d=4$.
-This reveals that the clustering accuracy becomes favorable as the order of data tensor increases.
-Intuitively, the sample size for tensor data analysis is the number of entries, $p^d$, and the number of free parameters is roughly on the order of $r^d + dp\log r$.
-A higher tensor order implies higher effective sample size per parameter, and thus exhibits an improved performance for clustering.
+When $d = 4$ and $\gamma$ is large, the HOSVD-based clustering method has a similar performance to HLloyd, and both of them achieve better accuracy than the CP-decomposition-based algorithm.
 However, the performance of CP based algorithm becomes even worse as $d$ increases, which is because the CP decomposition can hardly capture dense core tensor structure in the tensor block model.

 Next, we compare the performance of these algorithms when the number of clusters along each mode differs.
-The $p$ and $\Delta_{\min}$ are set the same as before and we let $r_1 = 3, r_2 = 5, r_3 = 7$ when $d = 3$ and $r_1 = 3, r_2 = 5, r_3 = 7, r_4 = 9$ when $d=4$.
+We set $p$ and $\Delta_{\min}$ to be the same as the previous experiment and $r_1 = 3, r_2 = 5, r_3 = 7$ when $d = 3$; $r_1 = 3, r_2 = 5, r_3 = 7, r_4 = 9$ when $d=4$.
 Figure \ref{fig: TC diff r compare} shows the averaged CER for these methods.
 We find that HLloyd + HSC still outperforms the other two algorithms and its CER standard error is low and stable for all the ranges of $\gamma$ considered.